fbpx

 Is a degree needed for these certifications?

 Both certifications require a high school diploma or an equivalent diploma.
-A bachelor’s degree in a field such as kinesiology or another exercise science field is often required for advanced certifications like the CSCS and others.
+A bachelor’s degree in a field such as kinesiology or another exercise science field is often required for advanced certifications like the CSCS and a small number of others.
 But, most CPT certifications will only require high school.
 For many jobs in personal training, there will be a requirement for AED and CPR certification.

 Is the ISSA exam open book?